 These almond chocolate truffles are amazingly delicious and tempting.
-The best part is, these are healthy with no added white sugar or dairy butter or cream.
-You can enjoy them guilt-free whenever you crave for chocolate.
+The best part is that these are healthy with no added white sugar, dairy butter, or cream.
+You can enjoy them guilt-free whenever you crave chocolate.

-I am a big fan of nut-based butter, almond butter being the most favorite of mine.
+I am a big fan of nut-based butter, almond butter being my favorite.
 After finishing the photoshoot for this homemade nut milk and nut butter recipe article, I had tons of leftover almond butter.
 So I decided to turn left-over almond butter into these chocolate truffles.

 Now, let’s get started on preparing these lovely little balls!

 The best part is that making these almond truffles is easy and will take only 15-20 minutes to prepare.
 Combine soft dates with almond butter and chocolate chunks in a food processor and pulse until mixed well.
 Then take a small portion of the mixture and form it into a round ball.
 Refrigerate to set.

 That’s it!
 Doesn’t it sound so simple and quick?

 These almond dates truffles will also be a great gift idea for a health-conscious foodie.